Madang F.C.

-Madang Football Club, formerly known as Madang Flying Fox, Madang Niupetro Fox or simply Madang Fox, was a Papua New Guinea soccer club, based in Madang.
+Madang United Football Club, formerly known as Madang F.C., Madang Flying Fox, Madang Niupetro Fox or simply Madang Fox, is a Papua New Guinea professional football club based in Madang.

-The club was one of the founding members of the Papua New Guinea National Soccer League in 2006, alongside Hekari United, Morobe FC, Gelle Hills and Welgris Highlanders, and are the only founding member still participating in the division, due to clubs folding or defecting to the rival Papua New Guinea National Premier League.
+The club was one of the founding members of the Papua New Guinea National Soccer League in 2006, alongside Hekari United, Morobe FC, Gelle Hills and Welgris Highlanders.

-Their most successful spell has come in recent years, since the NSL–NPL split, with the side having qualified for two consecutive OFC Champions League seasons, in 2017. and 2018.

-Since 2019, they merged with Tusbab Stallions.
+Their most successful spell has come by qualifying for two consecutive OFC Champions League seasons.
+In 2019, they briefly merged with Tusbab Stallions.

 History

 Foundation and early years

 The club was founded sometime before the kick-off of the 2006 National Soccer League season.
 They entered the inaugural competition and finished 4th out of five clubs in the regular season, qualifying for the playoffs as a result.
 The club were inches from making the Grand Final, holding eventual champions PRK Souths United 2–2 after extra time, but fell 4–2 on penalties, before being beaten 4–0 by TL Blue Kumuls in the third-place playoff.

 For the 2007–08 season, the side returned alongside six other teams, but their drop-off in form continued into the new season, winning just one match from twelve, conceding 50 goals, and finishing bottom of the league.
 The side decided not to return for the 2008–09 season.

 Ahead of the 2009–10 season, Welgris Fuel Distributors – under its sponsorship brand Niupetro Fuel – withdrew their sponsorship of Welgris Highlanders and moved their focus to Madang, allowing Madang FC to re-enter the league under the name of Madang Niupetro Fox.
 Madang lined up against nine other sides, but fared no better than their last season, finishing in 8th place and again failing to qualify for the playoffs.
 Following some confusion as to whether both Madang FC and Besta Madang were eligible to enter the 2010–11 season, Madang FC were eventually accepted and competed again, but again finished second-bottom in what would be their last season for three years.